BA (Hons) · MSc · MBACP

 I have been a therapist for over ten years.

 I started my counselling practice in 2009 and I have worked with many people who have wanted to change or accept something about themselves or their life stories.

-Issues that I have worked with include: anxiety and depression, bereavement and loss, relationship difficulties, work-related stress, addictions and addictive behaviours, serious illness, existential re-evaluation, and spiritual awakening.
+Issues that I have worked with include: anxiety and depression, bereavement and loss, relationship difficulties, work-related stress, serious illness, addictions and compulsive behaviours, self development, and spiritual awakening.

 I was also a volunteer counsellor at the Fountain Centre at Royal Surrey County Hospital for five years where I worked with cancer patients and their families as well as members of hospital staff.